About Miniature Scales

 • 1:144 scale, which would be the scale of a toy dollhouse placed inside an actual 1:12 scale dollhouse.
 [The 6-ft man would be 0.5 inch tall.]

-Particular toy makers sometimes created their own model scales.
+• Particular toy makers sometimes created their own model scales.
 For example, the Swedish Lundby company used a scale between 1:15 and 1:18 for their items.
-And 11-inch fashion dolls are often in 1:6 scale, called Playscale.

-Early examples or antique miniatures may vary widely from a modern scale size.
-Standardized scales became more important in the 1970’s as people sought more accurate and interchangeable pieces for their collections.
+• Antique miniature scales vary widely.
+Standardized scales became important in the 1970s as people sought more accurate and interchangeable pieces for their collections.

-There are an enormous range of miniature railroad scales in both main gauges.
+There is an enormous range of miniature railroad scales.
 Even within named scale groups there may be huge variation in the ratio, depending on the manufacturer and country of origin.

 • Z scale at 1:220 is the tiniest model railway.